tomaskrupka/Gripper/docs/about.md

 ## Transparency

-Gripper aims to be a zero-opacity layer.
+Gripper aims to be a completely transparent layer.

 Gripper passes ownership to the user by exposing the resources it creates or binds.
 This includes the browser OS `Process` handle, the root `ChromeSession` instance or full raw access to the browser CDP API endpoint.